MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 ms.date: 10/20/2024
 ---

-# Review and modify Defender for Servers plan settings
+# Review and modify Defender for Servers settings

 After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check which machines are protected by the plan, configure plan settings, and turn plans on and off as needed.